OWASP/CheatSheetSeries/cheatsheets/Protect_FileUpload_Against_Malicious_File.md

                                 break;
                             }
                             default: {
-                                throw new IOException("Format of the original image is not supported for write operation !");
+                                throw new IOException("Format of the original image is not" + " supported for write operation !");
                             }

                         }